argoproject/Argo/docs/developers/hooksfilters.rst

 **for all lists of posts**

--  **largo_loop_after_post_x** - fires after ever post in a river of posts on the homepage or archive pages.
+-  **largo_loop_after_post_x** - fires after every post in a river of posts on the homepage or archive pages.
 This is helpful if you want to insert interstitial content in a river of posts (typically things like newsletter subscription widgets, donation messages, etc.).

 This action takes a couple of arguments that may come in handy: